Gold Coast Airport: Terminal expansion

-By August 2022 much of the expansion work was complete and 400 volunteers participated in a mass trial at the Gold Coast Airport's new terminal on 30 August 2022.
+By August 2022, much of the expansion work was complete and 400 volunteers participated in a mass trial at the Gold Coast Airport's new terminal on 30 August 2022.

 Lounges

 Gold Coast Airport has two airline lounges: one, operated by Virgin Australia, has been operational since 30 May 2012, and is available to business class passengers, Virgin Australia lounge members, and Velocity Frequent Flyer Gold and Platinum members.
 A Qantas Club has been operational at the airport as of 3 December 2012, and is available to business class passengers, Qantas Club members, and Qantas Frequent Flyer Gold and Platinum members.

 Airlines and destinations

 Passenger

 The following airlines operate scheduled and in some cases chartered passenger flights from Gold Coast Airport.
 All passenger airlines operate flights from the main terminal (T1) with the exception of Seair Pacific, which operates from their own hangar in the general aviation part of the airport and Eastern Air Services which operates from the General Aviation apron.

+The nearest international airport is Brisbane Airport, which provides 35 direct international destinations to Asia, New Zealand, North America, South Pacific, and the Middle East.
+The airport is located 110 km north west of Gold Coast Airport.